Installing gallery-dl

 Why Ctrl+C?
 Long story short, it’s an ASCII standard that hasn’t changed since the days of sending telegrams.
 Its use as a copy shortcut came later.

--s, --simulate
+, --simulate

-The -s option runs your command as usual without downloading files.
+option runs your command as usual without downloading files.
 This is helpful for testing different options, like to see if your filenames are correct, if your terminal output is color coded how you want it, if your filters work, etc.

--v, --verbose
+, --verbose

-The -v option makes gallery-dl assault your screen with a wall of text of everything it is doing.
+option makes gallery-dl assault your screen with a wall of text of everything it is doing.
 No one knows what it all means, but with some critical thinking and a lot of luck you might spot something in there that gives you a hint at what is or isn’t working.

 Either that or show it to a wizard who can help you troubleshoot.

---write-log FILE and --error-file FILE
+and --error-file FILE

-I think these will be fairly self-explanatory from their description in --help.
+I think these will be fairly self-explanatory from their description in --help

 Ultimately, it might take you a while to get used to using command-line programs like gallery-dl.
 It doesn’t help that programmer lingo gets thrown around a lot.